-South Greenland is called the bread basket of Greenland, and the local population have, since the very first immigrants arrived here, been aware of the rivers in the region that were full of Arctic char.
+South Greenland is known as the bread basket of Greenland, and the local population, since the very first immigrants arrived here, has been aware that the rivers in the region are literally swimming with Arctic char.

-At the farm Ipiutaq near Narsaq, and on the rivers further inland in Tunulliarfik, also known as Erics fiord, the optimal conditions for use of both spin and fly rod last from mid-July to September.
+At Ipiutaq farm near Narsaq, and on the rivers further inland in Tunulliarfik, also known as Erics fiord, the optimal conditions for the use of both spin and fly rod are from mid-July to September.

-The clear flowing river Ilua is located in the neighboring valley of Ipiutaq guest farm, while other rivers in the area are also well suited for fly fishing and spinner fishing with the turbid waters flowing directly from the ice cap.
+The clear flowing river Ilua is located in the neighboring valley to Ipiutaq guest farm, while other rivers in the area are also suitable for fly fishing and spin fishing with the turbid waters flowing directly from the ice cap.

-From 2013, Ilua river and lake system is the first place to be under a fishing concession from the Government of Greenland and owned by Ipiutaq guest farm.
+From 2013, Ilua river and lake system is the first place to be operated under a fishing concession from the Government of Greenland and is owned by Ipiutaq guest farm.